Harshal96/alarm-clock/README.md

 A simple alarm clock - extremely user friendly - has no snooze button - you have to walk away to turn it off forcing you to wake up.

+It was, is and always will be free of ads.

 ## Inspiration

 It was the year 2020, home was the new world, a random survey indicated 69% of the world (excluding me) didn't wake with the first alarm.